wales-group/examples/tetra_ALA/02_Removing_chirality_checks/README.md

 ## Requirements
 In order to successfully follow this example, the following needs to be in your *PATH*:
-- an **A9GMIN** binary
+- an **A12GMIN** binary

 ## Directory contents
-This directory, and the backup you can find in the *./input_vacuum* and *./input_igb2* subdirectories, contain all the files you need to run **A9GMIN** for tetra-ALA both
-*in vacuo* and using a Generalised Born implicit solvent model.
+This directory, and the backup you can find in the *./input* subdirectory, contain all the files you need to run **A12GMIN** for tetra-ALA using a Generalised Born implicit solvent model.
-The *./expected_output* subdirectories contain output from  succesful **A9GMIN** runs to give you an idea of what you will be producing, although your output may differ slightly.
+The *./expected_output* subdirectory contains output from succesful **A12GMIN** runs to give you an idea of what you will be producing, although your output may differ slightly.

 ### GMIN input files